ibm-cloud-docs/monitoring/monitor/dashboards.md

 A **dashboard** shows groups of metrics that report on the health, performance, and state of your infrastructure, applications, and services for a single host or a group of hosts.
 Dashboards offer a specialized insight into network data, application data, topology, services, hosts, and containers.

-In the **Dashboards** section of the Web UI, dashboards are organized into three main groups:
+In the **Dashboards** section of the Web UI, dashboards are organized into groups:
+* *Recently Viewed* are dashboards that the user has recently used.
+* *My Favorites* are dashboards the user has flagged to be included in this view.
 * *My Dashboards* are dashboards that are created by the user who is currently logged in.
 An icon indicates if the dashboard is shared with other team members.
-* *Dashboards Shared By My Team* are dashboards that are created by other users, and shared with the current user.
+* *Shared By My Team* are dashboards that are created by other users, and shared with the current user.

 You can copy and share dashboards through the Web UI.